Fuel extraction in Pakistan

 According to the United States Energy Information Administration (EIA), Pakistan may have over 9 e9oilbbl of petroleum oil and 105 e12cuft in natural gas (including shale gas) reserves.

-As per BP' Sitatistical Review of World Energy 2016, at the end of 2015 Pakistan had the following proved reserves of fuels: 0.5 Trillion cu m of natural gas and 2.07 Billion tons of coal (sub-bituminous and lignite).
+As per BP' Statistical Review of World Energy 2016, at the end of 2015 Pakistan had the following proved reserves of fuels: 0.5 Trillion cu m of natural gas and 2.07 Billion tons of coal (sub-bituminous and lignite).

 Oil industry

 Discovery

 Pakistan's first gas field was found in late 1952 in Balochistan near the giant Sui gas field.
 The Toot oilfield was not discovered until the early 1960s in the Punjab.
 It covers 122.67 km².
 Pakistan Petroleum and Pakistan Oilfields explored and began drilling these fields with Soviet help in 1961 and activity began in the Toot oilfield during 1964.